Fundrise vs Rental Property 2023

 Where else can you get started investing in real estate for a minimum investment of $10?

-Compare this to traditional real estate investments that would require tens of thousands of dollars for a down payment, you can see why so many people love real estate crowdfunding platforms.
+Compare this to traditional real estate investments that would require tens of thousands of dollars for a down payment, you can see why so many people love online real estate investing platforms.

 Read more about Fundrise here.